-American Express Membership Rewards points and Chase Ultimate Rewards points are both extremely valuable and can be used for insane travel experiences.
-At the end of the day, I prefer the UR program because it has better hotel options and a couple more options for flights.
+American Express Membership Rewards points and Chase Ultimate Rewards points are extremely valuable and can be used for insane travel experiences.
+I prefer the Chase Ultimate Rewards program because it has better hotel and flight options that work better for me.

 Winner: Chase Sapphire Preferred® Card (Ultimate Rewards Points)

-You can’t go wrong with the Amex Platinum or Chase Sapphire Preferred travel cards.
-The standard offer on the Sapphire Preferred is better, and I prefer to earn Ultimate Rewards points because they suit my travel goals best, but that doesn’t stop me from earning Membership Rewards points as well.
+In conclusion, you can’t go wrong with the Chase Sapphire Preferred Card or The Amex Platinum Card from American Express.
+While I prefer to earn Ultimate Rewards points because they suit my travel goals best, that doesn’t stop me from earning Membership Rewards points as well.

-The Amex Platinum card has superior travel benefits and is worth the $550 annual fee if you travel frequently.
-But obviously, if you’re not going to be using those benefits, the Sapphire Preferred with its lesser annual fee of $95 will make much more sense for you.
+The Amex Platinum card has superior travel benefits and is worth the annual fee if you travel frequently.
+However, if you’re not using those benefits, the Sapphire Preferred with its lesser annual fee of $95 will make much more sense for you.

-Either way, both products are great and worth thinking about if you’re looking for travel rewards to use soon or in the future.
+Either way, both products are excellent and worth thinking about if you’re looking for travel rewards to use soon or in the future.

-- Chase Sapphire Preferred or American Express PRG
+- Chase Sapphire Reserve vs American Express Platinum

 For rates and fees of The Platinum Card® from American Express, please click here.